tonyscottpage/site/services.markdown

 - Darren can get himself known as a creative leader, not just a cost-cutter

 Usually it is face to face, three or six sessions of 90 minutes, spaced by four weeks, with 'homework' in between.
 But we fit it to suit you.

+<h2 id="stories">Stories</h2>

+Right now leaders we are working with - from Vienna to London, Scotland to South Africa, and Botswana to Bristol - are creating new stories towards different needed outcomes, because stories can move heads, hearts and feet.

+Your team's new story begins from 'what is' and raises powerful questions including the 'relational' (who do you depend on?) and the 'personal' (what is frustrating?).
+Like a bricklayer inspired by building a school to improve lives, your people can get inspired by travelling to a common purpose.

+This is not about fluffy "teaminess", and begins selfishly: each asks directly of colleagues what they need and each benefits when it is delivered.
+As this new way takes hold the team becomes more confident and purposeful.

+A team's story clarifies its purpose, creates a strong base and an energy source, then brings feedback that sharpens each contribution.
+We see pennies drop and eyes light up!
+Action is tighter yielding better results, greater insight and impact.
+Trust and reputation grow.

+So what new story could light your people up?